• العربية

 Ahmadpour, a relative said, was originally from Izeh in southern Iran, worked as a hairdresser in Isfahan, and was an athlete who practiced boxing.

-A large number of cases involving protesters have resulted in indictments and have been referred to court, the Tehran prosecutor said.
+"Our response is firm, deterrent, and swift, and a large number of our cases have now resulted in indictments being issued and have been sent to court," he said.

 Iran’s supreme leader accused the US president of orchestrating unrest and committing crimes against the Iranian nation, escalating his rhetoric against Washington as authorities continue to frame recent protests as a foreign-backed plot.